What is Acala Network? The DeFi Hub of Polkadot

 The whitepaper describes Acala as decentralized finance (DeFi) network for stablecoin and staking liquidity.
 Founding members from two Polkadot ecosystem teams, Laminar and Polkawallet, started development in 2019, and the project is currently available on Polkadot parachain testnet Rococo.

 Acala is an all-in-one defi hub of Polkadot that will enable users to stake, swap, borrow, lend, earn, and more with micro gas fees.
-Acala brings a slew of defi services to Polkadot, including an automated market maker (AMM) decentralized exchange (DEX), staking liquidity (Liquid DOT (LDOT)), and even an algorithmic stablecoin, aUSD.
+Acala brings a slew of defi services to Polkadot, including an automated market maker (AMM) decentralized exchange (DEX) and staking liquidity (Liquid DOT (LDOT)).
 Acala is both a parachain platform on which other teams can build, as well as an application layer providing a suite of applications offering the aforementioned financial products.

-Unlike Ethereum, which requires gas fees to be denominated in ETH, Acala allows any blockchain platform to participate and pay for computation in any currency in what the team calls “bring your own gas.”
+Unlike Ethereum, which requires gas fees to be denominated in ETH, Acala allows any blockchain platform to participate and pay for computation in any currency in what the team calls bring your own gas.”

-Acala is built on Substrate, an SDK to built Polkadot interoperable blockchain called parachains.
 Furthermore, the Acala engineering team has also deployed a custom-built Acala EVM, a novel contribution to the Polkadot ecosystem that gives a seamless, full-stack experience for Solidity, Substrate, and Web3 developers.
 The main purpose of Acala Network is not to redeploy Ethereum on Polkadot but create an environment that supports cross-chain innovation and interactions between distributed applications on top of interoperable blockchains.

 As we know that Acala is a DeFi network for stablecoin and staking liquidity.
 So, there are two protocols in Acala to provide these services: Honzon – The Stablecoin Protocol, and HOMA – The Tokenized Staking Liquidity Protocol.